staujd02/billable-call-bucket/README.md

 #### Okay, How Do I Get It?

 ##### Method 1
-1. Side-load the committed APK here: https://github.com/staujd02/billable-call-bucket/blob/main/android/app/release/app-release.apk
+1. Download the APK here: https://github.com/staujd02/billable-call-bucket/blob/main/android/app/release/app-release.apk
+2. Side-load it
 ##### Method 2
 1. Download the source code
-2. Build it
+2. Build & Sign it
 4. Side-load your own APK

 #### Limitations
 - All information is locally stored (no cloud backups)